I'll Be Your Baby Tonight

 "I'll Be Your Baby Tonight" is a 1967 song by Bob Dylan first released on John Wesley Harding.
 It features Pete Drake on pedal steel guitar, and two other Nashville musicians, Charlie McCoy on bass guitar and Kenneth Buttrey on drums, both of whom had appeared on Dylan's previous album, Blonde on Blonde.

 Dylan first performed the song in concert at the Isle of Wight Festival with the Band on August 31, 1969.
-Since then, he has included it in more than 400 live performances.
+Since then, he has included it in more than 650 live performances.
 "I'll Be Your Baby Tonight" has been covered by many artists, including Robert Palmer with UB40 in 1990.

 Robert Palmer and UB40 version

-In 1990, Robert Palmer and UB40 released a cover version of the song.
-It was released as a single in the United Kingdom and throughout Europe.
+In 1990, English singer and songwriter Robert Palmer and English reggae band UB40 released a cover version of the song.
+It was released as a single by EMI Records in the United Kingdom and throughout Europe.
 It appears on Robert Palmer's albums Don't Explain and on the 1995 best of The Very Best of.
-The song was successful, particularly in Australia, Austria, the Netherlands and Switzerland, reaching the top 10 in these countries, and it also secured a number-six placing in both the United Kingdom and Ireland.
-It was most successful in New Zealand, where it reached number one for a week in February 1991.
+The song reached the top 10 in Australia, Austria, the Netherlands and Switzerland, and it also secured a number-six placing in both the United Kingdom and Ireland.
+In New Zealand, it reached number one for a week in February 1991.

+Critical reception

+David Giles of Music Week described the Robert Palmer and UB40 cover version as having "a dainty reggae beat", but deemed this "uninspiring pop... never really goes anywhere" and that success would depend on the music video.